hkarthik7/azure-devops-java-sdk/.github/CONTRIBUTING.md

 2. Get familiar with the REST API.
 3. Fork this repository and create a branch for your work.
 4. In your local development environment open the pom.xml file and sync to install dependencies.
-5. If you are adding a new function to the existing class
+5. If you are adding a new method to the existing class
-    1. Update the version in `<className>Version` file
+    1. Update the version in `ApiVersion` file
-    2. If you are adding any types create a class and add it under `types` package
+    2. If you are adding any types, create a class and add it under `types` package
 6. Write tests first, this helps to decide on what is important and what to cover in the main class and method.
 7. Write help.
 It is important to explain what the function does to the user.
 8. Code the function/method.